brolinr/analytica-rebrand/README.md

 ### Reverse Auction

 The Reverse Auction module is a stand-alone system, accessible to users with accounts and subscriptions.
-Companies can subscribe as either suppliers or buyers.
+Companies can subscribe as either suppliers or bidders.
 Key features include:

-- Buyers can host auctions with start dates and deadlines.
+- bidders can host auctions with start dates and deadlines.
 - Suppliers can submit bids for lots/products in the auction, including at least four pictures of the items.
 - The winning bid is the one with the lowest price.
 - Suppliers can bid only on lots in their region, indicating local delivery.